bmagalhaes/ECO395M-HW2/HW2.md

 <tbody>
 <tr>
 <td style="text-align:right;">
-6
+9
 </td>
 <td style="text-align:right;">
-66375.15
+67101.34
 </td>
 <td style="text-align:right;">
-61749.77
+54178.57
 </td>
 </tr>
 </tbody>
 </table>
-But there is random variation due to the particular choice of data points that end up in your train/test split.
-So we run Monte-Carlo simulation again using random train/test split for 100 times, and compare the minimim RMSE of knn model with RMSE of our linear model.
+Since randomness plays a role due to the particular choice of data points that end up in our train/test split, we addressed that issue by running Monte-Carlo simulation again using random train/test split for 100 times, and compared the minimum RMSE of knn model with RMSE of our linear model.
 As a result, we can see that our linear model outperforms the knn model.

 <table class="table table-striped" style="margin-left: auto; margin-right: auto;">
 <thead>